How to Grow Sunflowers

 There are plenty of seeds for snacking once the sunflower life cycle ends.
 Many people eat the seeds directly from the seed head, while others salt or roast them.
 If consuming the seeds isn't desired, then leave the seeds for birds and other animals to enjoy.

 Sunflower seeds can be sown directly into the ground, or seedlings can be grown first and planted later.
-Sowing the seeds directly into the soil is preferred, because the flowers will experience no transplant shock and the root system will develop quicker and stonger compared to transplanted seedlings.
+Sowing the seeds directly into the soil is preferred because the flowers will experience no transplant shock and the root system will develop quicker and stronger compared to transplanted seedlings.
 Establishing the roots early on is vital for the growth and health of the plant.

 Plant the sunflower seeds no more than 1 inch deep and about 5 inches apart in tilled, loose soil after the ground has warmed up around mid-April to late May.
 Rows should be around 30 inches apart to allow for future growth and avoid overcrowding.
 Pluck out seedlings that have grown too close to each other as well.